 Adult Osprey - photo by Chuck Fullmer

-Why monitor osprey?
+Why monitor ospreys?

-In 2016, the program has taken another step to increase the effectiveness of the program.
-Volunteers will now provide osprey nest observations to the OspreyWatch online reporting application hosted by the Center for Conservation Biology at http://www.osprey-watch.org/.
-By participating in OspreyWatch, Delaware can not only keep track of resident osprey but also contribute to a broader regional effort to monitor this species!
+In 2016, the Division of Fish & Wildlife took another step to increase the effectiveness of the program.
+Volunteers now provide osprey nest observations to the OspreyWatch online reporting application hosted by the Center for Conservation Biology at http://www.osprey-watch.org/.
+By participating in the OspreyWatch, Delaware can not only keep track of resident ospreys but also contribute to a broader regional effort to monitor this species!
 The data for Delaware will continue to be analyzed by Species Conservation & Research Program staff to improve our understanding of osprey arrival dates, nest success and other aspects of osprey biology in the state.

-Information will also continue to support conservation decisions for osprey and assist the state in identifying any new or emerging issues that could affect both ospreys and people.
+Information will also continue to support conservation decisions for the osprey and assist the state in identifying any new or emerging issues that could affect both ospreys and people.
 Data gathered about this majestic bird can serve as indicators of environmental health.
 Because ospreys are high on the food chain and eat foods - primarily fish - that accumulate toxins, their status can foretell problems that also may affect humans.
-Ospreys also rely mostly on coastal habitats and may be affected by climate change and seal levell rise.
+Ospreys also rely mostly on coastal habitats and may be affected by climate change and sea level rise.